jackfperryjr/mog/README.md

 ## Application details

-This app was built in development with VSCode, .NET Core 2.0, and SQLite.
+This app was built in development with VSCode, .NET Core 2.0, and SQLite.<br>
 This app is built in production with VSCode, .NET Core 2.0, Azure, and SqlServer.

 If you need to **install** .NET Core on your machine:<br>